What is jealousy trying to do for us?

 Before we tackle the issue of jealousy, let's explore something related, but deeper: our attachment to our own DNA.
 Some people, in some cultures more than others, seem to have little attachment to their DNA.
-They are just as willing to adopt a child (or even birth a test-tube baby) as they are to have a child with their own DNA.
+They are just as willing to adopt a child, or even birth a child using in vitro fertilization that may not include any of the their DNA, as they are to have a child with their own DNA.
 But these people are in the minority.
 Most of us are quite attached to our DNA.
 If we're going to spend time, love, and effort on a child, it must be a child with our DNA.

 Of course, our DNA created our attachment to it; its number one job is to get itself replicated.
 In fact, it's a puzzling phenomenon that not all people feel that attached to their DNA.

 Dare we question our DNA?

 Dare we even attempt to step outside of the domination of our DNA?

 Most of us actually agree that questioning our DNA is a good idea in another area of our life: nutrition.
 Consider our attachment to oil, salt, and sugar.
 These nutrients were hard to come by in the Paleolithic age.
 Our attachment to these made survival sense back then.
 We would take extra effort to get more oil, salt, and sweet foods which were in short supply, increasing our chances of survival and reproduction.

 But, again, DNA does not change much, even over a few millennia.
 But our easy and cheap access to oil, salt, and sugar has.
 Today following the cravings that our DNA has programmed into us, instead of making us survive better as it did back then, is killing us now.